Ben-893/weather_apipractice/README.md

-# A practice app for using of APIs.
+# A practice app for using of APIs, and displaying the weather.